chaos-polymtl/lethe/doc/source/parameters/sharp-immersed-boundary-solver/sharp-immersed-boundary-solver.rst

     * RBF: *file name*; the effective radius is the ``support_radius`` of the first node.
 The file must be constructed with 6 columns of numbers containing: ``weight``, ``support_radius``, ``basis_function``, ``node_x``, ``node_y``, ``node_z``.
 The ``weight`` is the weight associated to each node, the ``support_radius`` relates to the influence radius of each node, the ``basis_function`` can be one of thirteen functions, described in an upcoming example, and the ``node_*`` describe the center of each node.

     * Opencascade: *file name*; the OpenCascade shape allows the user to read  .step file, .iges file, .stl file.
 From these files, a sign distance function is calculated.
-Only the step file as a sign distance function at this point in time.
+The .step file and the .stl file have a sign distance function.
+The .iges file has only a positive sign function assigned to them.
 Shapes defined by these files can significantly slow the simulation when they are in motion since the evaluation of the distance function of these shapes can be computationally intensive.

 The following properties are used if the particle collides with one of the boundaries of the domain or another particle.
 The effective properties used to calculate the impact force are the harmonic mean between the properties of the colliding entities.